 This event is free and open to the public.
-Bring a lunch and the Museum will provide water and sweets.
-For more information, contact Susan Carter 813.254.1891, ext.
-7303 or email@example.com.
+Water and light refreshments provided.
+Contact info: 813.254.1891, ext.
+7303 or email@example.com

 For more information on all Archives Awareness Week programs, click here.